-Jeri is an assistant professor of criminal justice at Fairmont State University in West Virginia.
-She earned a B.A. and M.A. from West Virginia University.
+Jeri Kirby is an associate professor of criminal justice at Fairmont State University in West Virginia.
+She earned a PhD, MA, and BA from West Virginia University.
 She has taught Inside-Out courses for several years at the Federal Correctional Institution in Hazelton and has conducted multiple think tanks there.

-Lori Pompa has been going into prisons for more than 30 years and has taken thousands of students (and others) into correctional facilities through a variety of courses and exchanges during that time.
-She has been on the Criminal Justice faculty at Temple University since 1992, and is Founder and Executive Director of The Inside-Out Center at Temple University, International Headquarters of The Inside-Out Prison Exchange Program, which she began as a single class in 1997.
+Lori Pompa has been going into prisons for more than 35 years and has taken thousands of students (and others) into correctional facilities through a variety of courses and exchanges during that time.
+She has been on the Criminal Justice faculty at Temple University since 1992, and is Founder and Executive Director of The Inside-Out Center at Temple University, International Headquarters of The Inside-Out Prison Exchange Program®, which she began as a single class in 1997.
 As a 2003 Soros Justice Senior Fellow, Lori collaborated with others on both sides of the prison wall to develop Inside-Out into an international model of transformative pedagogy.
+Click here for more.

 “I will seriously examine the process involved in my own teaching and how I approach it.
 I need to think more about having the courage to ‘let go’ a little more.
 I think that the inside students may have a powerful effect on outside students by humanizing issues (substantive) and the educational process.
 More aware of the differences in how men and women communicate and bond, and I’ll think more about this particularly as an educator.
 I’m encouraged that a genuine college course can be done inside.”

 (Inside-Out Instructor, reflecting on the weeklong training)